KerryAM-R/ggVolcanoR/README.md

 ![](IMAGES/2.Nolabs.png)

-### range of genes
+### Range of genes
  - The most dysregulated genes are selected, by default the top 20 most dysregulated genes/proteins are selected.
 This can be modified by the user.
   - This of list is based on p-value and not direction of logFC.
-  - The range can be from x to y
+  - The range can be from x to y.
-  - Do not recommend more than 30 points labelled
+  - Do not recommend more than 30 points labelled.

 ![](IMAGES/2.top20.png)

- #### Own list
+### Own list

   ![](IMAGES/2.Uploading.png)

 - This will label the uploaded list of genes/proteins if they meet the significance threshold.
 - By default, the 20 most dysregualted genes/proteins in the list will be annotated with text in the graph.
 This can be modified by the user.
-- A user can chose the range (x to y)
+- A user can chose the range (x to y) .
-- Do not recommend more than 30 points labelled
+- Do not recommend more than 30 points labelled.

   ![](IMAGES/2.zoomSelected.png)

-## Types of font
+## Font types
 There are three font types available for the plot.

-This includes **Arial (Default)**, Times New Roman and Courier
+This includes **Arial (Default)**, Times New Roman and Courier.

 ![](IMAGES/3.fonts.png)

 ## Cut-offs
-Thresholds for significance can be altered (Default: Pvalue=0.05 and absolute logFC=0.58) These are represented by the horizontal and vertical dotted lines on the graph (Default=grey)
+Thresholds for significance can be altered (Default: Pvalue=0.05 and absolute logFC=0.58).

+These are represented by the horizontal and vertical dotted lines on the graph (Default=grey).

 ![](IMAGES/3.cut-offs.png)